 - What drugs interact with ibuprofen vs. meloxicam?

 - Are ibuprofen and meloxicam safe to take if I am pregnant or breastfeeding?

-Ibuprofen vs. meloxicam (Mobic) quick comparison of differences
+Ibuprofen vs. meloxicam (Mobic) for pain

 - Ibuprofen (Advil, Motrin, and others) and meloxicam (Mobic) are nonsteroidal anti-inflammatory drugs (NSAIDs) used for the management of mild to moderate pain, fever, and inflammation.

 - Common side effects of meloxicam and ibuprofen that are similar include:

 - Serious side effects of ibuprofen and meloxicam that are similar include fluid retention (edema), blood clots, heart attacks, high blood pressure (hypertension), and heart failure.